 Membership includes academic staff in early childhood education and care, doctoral researchers who are undertaking EdD or PhD studies on early childhood topics, postgraduate students taking the MA Early Childhood Education and undergraduate students on our FdA or BA courses who participate in our projects and activities, including research internships and summer research studentships.
 We have links with national and international early childhood organisations and with colleagues in different parts of the world.

 We teach, research and write about early childhood.
-You can see some of our books here.
+See some of our books.
 We hold regular seminars and also meet informally to discuss our work.
 To keep up to date with our activities you can follow the group on Twitter @ecrgARU and join us on Facebook.